Crypto.com Coin Trading Down 0% This Week (CRO)

-Crypto.com Coin (CRO) traded 0.5% lower against the U.S. dollar during the 1-day period ending at 23:00 PM E.T. on May 11th.
-Crypto.com Coin has a market cap of $41.22 million and approximately $95,629.02 worth of Crypto.com Coin was traded on exchanges in the last day.
-One Crypto.com Coin coin can currently be bought for about $2.61 or 0.00009666 BTC on major cryptocurrency exchanges.
-Over the last seven days, Crypto.com Coin has traded down 0% against the U.S. dollar.
+Crypto.com Coin (CRO) traded down 0.1% against the dollar during the 1-day period ending at 21:00 PM ET on May 13th.
+One Crypto.com Coin coin can now be purchased for approximately $2.64 or 0.00009882 BTC on exchanges.
+Crypto.com Coin has a total market capitalization of $41.69 million and approximately $1,028.35 worth of Crypto.com Coin was traded on exchanges in the last 24 hours.
+During the last seven days, Crypto.com Coin has traded 0% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.